Music / Edguy

-Edguy (Prounouced "Ed-gai") is a German
+Edguy (Pronounced "Ed-gai") is a German power metal

 band that was founded in 1992.
-Their music is heavily influenced by both
+Their music is heavily influenced by both Iron Maiden

 , although they tend to have a more symphonic sound with greater use of keyboards.

 - Tobias Sammet (vocals, keyboards, bass until 1998)

 - Dirk Sauer (guitar)